avanhatt/icse22ae-kani/README.md

 # Artifact Evaluation: Kani Rust Verifier (Kani)

+These instructions are hosted in an archival repository at https://doi.org/10.5281/zenodo.5914906.

 # Abstract
 This directory contains the evaluation scripts for our ICSE SEIP paper, Verifying Dynamic Trait Objects in Rust.